jermowery/jermowery.github.io/recipes/fondue.md

 * Best served with 1/2 small baguette per person
   * Cut less than you think you will need to prevent left overs from going stale because the cheese is very filling
 * Cheese can be substituted, just ask the cheese person at the store for a substitute for a fondue
+* It is best to note start mixing the cheese until after guests arrive to avoid clumping

 ## Ingredients